 Please don’t forget the dipping sauce!
 It just takes a few minutes to whip together, and it goes so well with the onion rings.
 Mayo, Ketchup, Horseradish and a mix of seasonings.
 Yummy.

-Ingredients to Make Beer-Battered Onion Rings
+Ingredients for Beer-Battered Onion Rings

-(See the full recipe at the bottom of this post.)
+(As a Walmart Affiliate, I earn from qualified purchases from the links below.
+See the full recipe at the bottom of this post.)

 Instructions for Making This Recipe